fsociety3765/arch-base/README.md

 # Arch-Base
-A collection of bash script to get Arch Linux up and running with ease.
+A collection of bash scripts to get Arch Linux up and running with ease.

 This is a slightly opinionated setup that uses an EFI boot partition and a BTRFS root partition encrypted with LUKS.
 There is no swap partition as I prefer to use ZRAM / ZSWAP or swapfile.